The Modernization of Convention 108, Amended Privacy Rules

 - Stronger accountability on the part of data controllers and processors.

-- Requirement that “privacy by design” principles are applied by all countries that have signed the treaty.
+- A requirement that “privacy by design” principles are applied by all countries that have signed the treaty.

 - Application of the data protection principles of Convention 108 to all data processing activities, including data processing that occurs for national security reasons, with certain restrictions and exceptions subject to conditions set forth by the Convention, including independent and effective review and supervision.